-The area's primary companies, and the bulk of the economic activity, is in government, education, health care, and tourism/ hospitality.
+The area's primary companies, and the bulk of the economic activity, is in government, education, health care, and tourism/hospitality.
 UVA is clearly the region's largest employer, with nearly 30,000 faculty, staff, students, and contract workers, and the university purchases a significant amount of goods and services.
-There are a handful of private sector industries-tech, biotech, and food manufacturing foremost among themstarting to show strong growth potential but still relatively small in the overall economy.
-There appears to be a very low rate of minority business ownership in the region and city generally, let alone in the more innovative tech and biotech sectors.
-Minority small businesses are currently concentrated in areas such as janitorial services and food services.
+There are a handful of private sector industries-tech, biotech, and food manufacturing foremost among them-starting to show strong growth potential but still relatively small in the overall economy.
+Within these more innovative sectors, there are very few companies with Black ownership, and in general, Black business ownership is lacking.
+For Virginia as a whole, only 4% of businesses are Black-owned, versus a state population that is 19% Black.
+Those firms tend to be in lower-revenue industries, such as transportation, warehousing, and social assistance.
+Similarly, Charlottesville's Black-owned businesses are concentrated in areas with lower revenue potential, such as janitorial services and food services.

 The region is highly educated, which is perhaps to be expected in a college town, but again, massive racial disparities exist.
-Whites have bachelor's degrees at nearly double the rate of Hispanic/ Latinx residents and four times that of Blacks.
+Whites have bachelor's degrees at nearly double the rate of Hispanic/Latinx residents and four times that of Blacks.
 Starr Hill itself is extremely educated, with higher proportions of bachelor's and advanced degree holders than the city overall.
-The composition of the region's jobs is splitting in such a way that low- and high-skill positions are expanding, while middle-skill (and, roughly, middleclass) positions are declining.
-And again, racial disparities are deep - white residents are nearly six times as likely to be in management, business, and science occupations (generally higher-skilled), while Black residents are approximately two-and-a-half times as likely to hold middle- and lower-skilled jobs.
+This aligns with the observations above regarding Starr Hill's relatively high median income.
+In contrast, the larger Starr Hill/Fifeville/10th and Page area displays the opposite picture: fewer residents with bachelor's and advanced degrees and more with a high school degree or less, when compared to the city and region."
+The composition of the region's jobs is splitting in such a way that low- and high-skill positions are expanding, while middle-skill (and, roughly, middle-class) positions are declining.
+And again, racial disparities are deep - white residents are nearly six times as likely to be in management, business, and science occupations (generally higher-skilled), while Black residents are approximately two-and-a-half times as likely to hold middleand lower-skilled jobs.
 Local training providers are working hard to address these trends, creating industry-tailored workforce training programs that prepare participants with hard skills for in-demand positions.
 Private sector engagement helps inform curriculum design, but that engagement could go deeper, and programming could be more private sector led and designed.

 Considerable innovation assets exist in Charlottesville, both within the private sector and university research facilities.
 Life sciences, which includes biotech-related activities, is UVA's largest area of research spending and spin-off activity.
 There are mixed signals on whether UVA is a good place for entrepreneurs to grow their companies; relative to larger tech hubs such as Seattle or San Francisco, Charlottesville offers a cheaper cost of living and doing business.
-But it is by no means "affordable"-limited land and building space push property prices through the roof.
+But it is by no means "affordable"- limited land and building space push property prices through the roof.
 Eventually, the benefits of a smaller city are outweighed by the greater connectivity and range of resources that other regions can offer.